HKEOS/Ghostbusters-Testnet/README.md

 sudo ufw allow 5555
 ```

-Then, start Wireguard and check that it is working.
+Then, start Wireguard and check if it's working.

 ```console
 # Start wireguard